klausi/rustnish/_posts/2019-03-31-mocking-in-rust-with-conditional-compilation.md

 ## Conclusion

 Rust is super flexible and powerful on the topic of mocking.
 Conditional compilation is a next level opportunity that is simply missing in other programming languages.
+HTTP request mocking libraries such as [Mockito](https://github.com/lipanski/mockito) are beginning to leverage this.

 But there are also maturity problems:
 * There are 7 competing mocking frameworks, a sign that the Rust ecosystem has not figured out yet how to do it effectively for everybody.